Part I (preamble & Oitylo Bay)

-As Ottoman power declined, the mountains of the Mani became a stronghold of the klephts (follow the link to my page to read more about klephts: Klefts), bandits who also fought against the Ottomans.
+As Ottoman power declined, the Mani mountains became a stronghold of the klephts (follow the link to my page to read more about klephts: Klefts), bandits who also fought against the Ottomans.
 There is also evidence of a sizeable Maniot emigration to Corsica sometime during the Ottoman years.
-Petros Mavromichalis, the last bey of Mani, was among the leaders of the Greek War of Indepedence.
+Petros Mavromichalis, the last bey of Mani, was among the Greek War of Independence leaders.
 He proclaimed the revolution at Areopoli on March 17, 1821.
 The Maniots contributed greatly to the struggle, but once Greek independence was won, they wanted to retain local autonomy.
 During the reign of Ioannis Kapodistrias, they violently resisted outside interference, to the extent of members of the Mavromichalis family killing Kapodistrias.
 Petrobey Mavromichalis himself has refused any involvement in the assassination.

-In 1878 the national government reduced the local autonomy of the Mani, and the area gradually became a backwater; inhabitants abandoned the land through emigration, with many going to major Greek cities, as well as to Europe and the United States.
-It was not until the 1970s, when the construction of new roads supported the growth of the tourist industry, that the Mani began to regain population and become prosperous.
-The last three decades, the area is very popular with tourists from Europe, mainly Germans and French, but thankfully massive tourism has not affected the place and did not spoil its “wild beauty”.
-The ancient towerhouses of Mani (pyrgospita) are significant tourist attractions, and some offer accommodations for visitors.
+In 1878 the national government reduced the Mani's local autonomy.
+The area gradually became a backwater; inhabitants abandoned the land through emigration, with many going to major Greek cities and Europe and the United States.
+It was not until the 1970s, when the construction of new roads supported the tourist industry's growth, that the Mani began to regain population and become prosperous.
+In the last three decades, the area is very popular with tourists from Europe, mainly Germans and French, but thankfully massive tourism has not affected the place and did not spoil its “wild beauty”.
+The ancient tower-houses of Mani (pyrgospita) are significant tourist attractions and some offer accommodations for visitors.

 Mani is also known for what is considered by many the world's best extra-virgin olive oil, soft-pressed from partially ripened olives of the Koroneiki variety, which are grown on mountain terraces.

-During my 5 days stay in Mani, I decided to reside at “Itilo Hotel” located by the beach, 7km north of Areopoli in a protected gulf, where the most picturesque village o Mani, Limeni, is also located.
-The place is ideal for beach holidays (not my type of holidays, though), but also very convenient to explore the area.
-Hotel Itilo is a lovely hotel with beautiful rooms with sea and mountain view.
-The sandy beach in front of it is just perfect.
-There is a restaurant on-site with good local food.
+During my stay in Mani, I decided to reside at “Itilo Hotel” located by the beach, 7km north of Areopoli in a protected gulf.
+The most picturesque village o Mani, Limeni, is also located.
+The place is ideal for beach holidays (not my type of holidays, though) and very convenient to explore the area.
+Hotel Itilo is a lovely (a bit expensive) hotel with beautiful rooms with sea and mountain views.
+The beach in front of it is not that good, but there is a small saltwater pool onsite.
+Breakfast is delicious.